puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 		 certname = <unique non-root username.hostname>
 		 server = <master hostname>

 7. Log into the console on the master and navigate to the [pending node requests](./console_cert_mgmt.html) and accept the requests from non-root user agents.

-If root user agent requests were somehow mistakenly generated, **do not** accept those requests.
-Doing so can lead to unwanted behavior and potential security issues.
-For example, if your site.pp has no default node configuration, running agent as non-root could lead to unwanted node definitions getting generated using alt hostnames, a potential security issue.
+**Note**: It is possible to also sign the root user certificate in order to allow that user to also manage the node.
+However, you should do so only with great caution as this introduces the possibility of unwanted behavior and potential security issues.
+For example, if your site.pp has no default node configuration, running agent as non-admin could lead to unwanted node definitions getting generated using alt hostnames, a potential security issue.
+In general, then, if you deploy this scenario you should be careful to ensure the root and non-root users never try to manage the same resources, have clear-cut node definitions, ensure that classes scope correctly, and so forth.

 8. You can now connect the non-root agent node to the master and get PE to configure it.
 Log into the agent as the non-root user and run `puppet agent -t`.
 PE should now run and apply the configuration specified in the catalog.
 Keep an eye on the output from the run, if you see Facter facts being created in the non-root user’s home directory, you know that you have successfully created a functional non-root agent.